Dropshipping SEO: The Biggest Growth Lever in Your Store

 • Google Keyword Planner: It’s a free tool offered by Google Ads and provides great information on search volume, competition, and other keyword data.

-And to be honest, the Google search bar itself is where the real gold is.
+And honestly, Google’s search results are where the real gold is.
 You don’t really need any tools.

-Pro Tip: For keyword planner, the data is inaccurate on accounts with zero data.
-Only use these kinds of tools if you are also running ads in the same account.
+Pro Tip: For keyword planner, the data is inaccurate on accounts with zero info.
+Only use these kinds of tools if you’re also running paid advertising in the same account.

-Focus on long-tail keywords in your research.
-Long-tail keywords are specific, multi-word search phrases that are more targeted than broader keywords.
+Focus on long-tail keywords – specific, multi-word search phrases that are more targeted than broader keywords.
 While they generally have lower search volumes, they often result in higher conversion rates because they cater to a more precise user intent.

 It’s also easier to rank on page 1 of the search engine results pages (SERPs) for long-tail keywords.